This post may contain affiliate links. See my disclosure policy.

 Easy-to-make soft vegan pretzel bites.
 This recipe yields the fluffiest bites to dip into your favorite "cheese" dip for an appetizer or snack.

-This recipe for vegan soft pretzel bites calls for basic pantry staples.
+This recipe for easy vegan pretzel bites calls for basic pantry staples.
 You can find the full recipe including ingredient amounts in the recipe card below.

 - Non-dairy milk: You will need 1½ cup to make the dough and another quarter cup for an egg wash substitute.
 My go-to vegan milk is oat milk, but you can use your favorite as long as it is plain and unsweetened.